Denis Herron

-Denis Bernard Herron (born June 18, 1952) is a Canadian former professional ice hockey goaltender who played for the Montreal Canadiens, Kansas City Scouts, and Pittsburgh Penguins in the National Hockey League from 1972 to 1985.
+Denis Bernard Herron (born June 18, 1952) is a Canadian former professional ice hockey goaltender who played for the Montreal Canadiens, Kansas City Scouts, and Pittsburgh Penguins in the National Hockey League (NHL) from 1972 to 1985.
 He won the William M. Jennings Trophy with Rick Wamsley in 1982.

 Playing career

 Herron played junior hockey with the Trois-Rivières Ducs of the Quebec Junior Hockey League.
 He had a good junior career and in 1972, he was named to the Second All-Star Team with the Trois-Rivières Ducs.
 In 1972, Herron was drafted 40th overall by the Pittsburgh Penguins.
 In his first season, he split his time between the Penguins, and the Hershey Bears of the AHL.
 In 1974, Herron played for three teams.
 He played for the Pittsburgh Penguins, the Hershey Bears and the Salt Lake Golden Eagles.
 Next season, Herron played the first half of the season with the Pens and the Bears before being traded to the Kansas City Scouts.
 He played 22 games with them that season and spent another year in Kansas City before becoming a free agent.